abbyezrre/CS4800-Project/README.md

 # CS4800-Project
 Semester Project for CS 4800

-To run our project, python, pymongo, PIL, and Flask need to be installed.
+To run our project, python, pymongo, and Flask need to be installed.

 ## To run the server on your local machine, run this command in the terminal: